Why We Love Montana Sapphires and Yogo Sapphires

-Montana, the Treasure State, produces nearly all of the sapphire in the United States.
-With rich cornflower blue Yogo sapphires and fancy-colored gems in any color of the rainbow, these stones are a great choice for any jewelry project.
-A nearby source and an assurance of ethical mining practices make Montana sapphires and Yogo sapphires popular with American consumers.
+With rich cornflower blue Yogo sapphires and fancy-colored gems in any color of the rainbow, Montana sapphires are a great choice for any jewelry piece.
+Learn more about what makes Montana sapphires and Yogo sapphires unique.

 What are Montana Sapphires and Yogo Sapphires?